All Episodes

 Imagine if you had an autoimmune problem, but it was attacking your brain instead of your joints.

-Which is why it's a mystery illness, but it exists, attacking your brain cells.
+I'd never heard this before, which is why it's a mystery illness, but it exists, attacking your brain cells.

-And people present with fevers and headaches, and sometimes they get confusions and convulsions, and that's ultimately what had you going into this rabbit hole of paranoia, hallucinations, and memory problems, which seems psychiatric, but we're more and more realizing that what we think is obsessive compulsive disorder or paranoia is actually a reflection of a problem that's in your body.
+But we're more and more realizing that what we think is obsessive-compulsive disorder or paranoia is actually a reflection of a problem that's in your body.

 It is a medical problem, as much as it is a problem with the way you're thinking about the world.

-If I have to take you know one bit of pride about your story, there is a value when big media platforms, we focus on this on our show, talk about ailments that aren't that common because you guys pick up on it and you tell your doctors you make all the medical system work better.
+If I have to take one bit of pride about your story, there is a value when big media platforms, we focus on this on our show, talk about ailments that aren't that common.

-And your story will save not just lives of people who have your problem but other rare illnesses because it prompts us to look further instead of being at the end of our rope, as you say.
+And your story will save not just lives of people who have your problem, but other rare illnesses because it prompts us to look further instead of being at the end of our rope, as you say.

-By the way, there's more information on about all this on the alo.
+By the way, there's more information about all this on the, there's an alliance raising awareness.

-So, Grace, you were there for the rehab.
+So Grace, you were there for the rehab.

 So walk me through the treatment and the recovery from this.